Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The one-way conditions as operators on quantum state functions, solutions

-For the choice (i) or (iii) at each vertex the appertaining variables $m_i$ and $n_i$ do not occur, $\hat{U_+}$ and $\hat{U_-}$ commute and have a common solution for each pair of neighboring vertex holonomies and each pair $(k_-,k_+)$ of adjacent edge labels.
-In (ii) there is no common solution.
-The non-commutativity of the Poisson brackets of the classical $U_-$ with itself is reflected in the non-commutativity of the corresponding operators at neighboring vertices.
-For the construction of a global solution at (some extended part of) the whole SNW choice (i) is not very well-suited, whereas for (ii) and (iii) one could construct a global solution going from vertex to vertex.
-However, it will turn out that already the local solution of the Killing conditions has to be modified for physical reasons anyway, a global construction of an exact solution is a secondary problem.
+For the choice (i) at each vertex the appertaining variables $m_i$ and $n_i$ do not occur in the difference equations, $\hat{U}_+$ and $\hat{U}_-$ commute at each vertex and have a common solution for each pair of neighboring vertex holonomies and each pair $(k_-,k_+)$ of adjacent edge labels.
+But for the construction of a global solution at (some extended part of) the whole SNW, choice (i) is quite inconvenient because of non-commutativity at neighboring vertices, whereas for (ii) one could go from vertex to vertex, but here it turns out that there is no common local solution.
+The non-commutativity of the Poisson brackets of the classical $U_-$ with itself is thus reflected in the non-commutativity of the corresponding operators at one and the same or at neighboring vertices.
+Even when we first ignore global issues, choose version (i), and calculate local solutions, normalization problems will prevent us from accepting them as physical states.

-For the expression $\cal E$ at a vertex we take the mean value of the edge labels left and right: \\
+For the expression $\cal E$ at a vertex we take the mean value of the edge labels left and right: